Rental Electric Scooter Accident Lawyer in DC

 Standard homeowners policies will typically exclude liabilities resulting from using a motorized vehicle, usually defined as any self-propelled vehicle.
 Exceptions often include motorized vehicles used to maintain your property (i.e., a riding lawnmower) or those used to assist a handicap.

 Personal liability umbrella insurance

 If you have a homeowners or renter’s insurance policy, personal liability umbrella policies (PLUP) can extend extra protection by covering more types of accidents and offering higher limits.
-These policies can also provide coverage for liabilities excluded from the underlying insurance policies, potentially including your choice to rent or own an electric scooter.
-While it would likely cover other people’s property damages and medical bills after an e-scooter accident in DC, it would not cover your personal medical bills.
+These policies can also cover liabilities excluded from the underlying insurance policies, potentially including your choice to rent or own an electric scooter.
+While it would likely cover other people’s property damages and medical bills after an e-scooter accident in D.C., it would not cover your medical bills.

 The future of insuring e-scooter riders will likely include on-demand or per-ride insurance targeting riders and rental providers.
 Insurance startup, Voom, has begun charging on a per-trip basis using a user’s phone GPS and accelerometer to track accidents.

 What Are the Top 5 Safety Tips for Electric Scooter Riders?

 Although it’s uncertain how safe scooters are compared to other forms of transportation, one thing is clear: Many of the injuries e-scooting enthusiasts suffer are entirely preventable with the following precautions.

 - Wear a helmet.
-A study by the University of California Los Angeles found that head injuries accounted for nearly one-third of hospital patients from e-scooter accidents.
-Choose to wear a helmet that meets bike safety standards to protect yourself against injury.
+A University of California Los Angeles study found that head injuries accounted for nearly one-third of hospital patients from e-scooter accidents.
+Wear a helmet that meets bike safety standards to protect yourself against injury.